 Small businesses are at a disadvantage compared to larger firms when it comes to bidding for government contracts.
-Research shows that this is especially true for women- and minority-owned businesses.
+Research shows that this is especially true for women-, minority-, and veteran-owned businesses.

 We have identified the most common challenges that small businesses face when competing for government contracts and have designed our approach to better equip these businesses to secure public sector work and foster more equitable contracting terms.